-Total assets decreased in Q3-2018 as a result of cash expenditures on exploration properties, which are expensed to the statement of operations.
 Total assets increased significantly in Q4-2018 as a result of flow-through financings.
 Total assets have continued to decrease during 2019 due to cash expenditures on exploration properties.
 The Company completed a bought-deal financing during Q4-2019 and a private placement flow-through financing during Q1-2020 resulting in an increase to total assets during both periods.
 As well, the impact of IFRS 16 during Q1-2020 is also reflected in the increase in total assets.
+During Q2-2020, the decrease in total assets is a function of cash expenditures on the property.